goetas/twital/doc/en/source/index.rst

 This section gives you a brief introduction to Twital.

-On the "design" side you have to create a file your template (named for example ``demo.twital.html``):
+On the "design" side you have to create a file that contains your template (named for example ``demo.twital.html``):

 .. code-block:: xml+jinja